 Logbook is a structure and long-term concept for the new Gruvstadsparken at the mining city Kiruna in the very north of Sweden.
 The iron ore mine in Kiruna is the most efficient and prosperous one in Europe.
 A consequence of the extensive excavation are cracks appearing on the surface and as a result, half of the city needs to be relocated within the next 25 years.
-The buffer zone between the erosion areas of the mine and the city will be in permanent flux, still accessible for people but not anymore suitable for housing or traffic.
+The buffer zone between the erosion areas of the mine and the city will be in permanent flux, still accessible for people but not suitable anymore for housing or traffic.

 More information could be found on the homepage of Statens konstråd, the Swedish Agency for Public Art, which coordinated this project together with the commissioners, the mining company LKAB and the municipality of Kiruna.